 It is highly advised to use the medicines for their complete recommended dosage religiously.
 In fact, no harm in continuing the medicines for an extra week or 10 days.
 Otherwise, the disease returns with an increased severity.
 The body areas prone to be infected must be kept dry and kept in sound hygienic conditions.
 Footwear sharing is strictly a NO and footwear should be cleaned periodically to eradicate the possibility of infection from the hidden fungal spores.
 Cotton garments should be preferred and too tight clothes aggravate the tinea conditions.

 Dr. Vibhuti Rana completed her Bachelors's Degree (Bioinformatics Hons.) from Punjab University and accomplished her Master’s Degree (2012) in Genomics with a Gold Medal from Madurai Kamaraj University, India.
 In 2020, she received her doctorate in Molecular Biology from the Council of Scientific and Industrial Research-Institute of Microbial Technology in affiliation with the Jawaharlal Nehru University, New Delhi, India.

-If you have any questions about tinea infections or about yeast infections in general, please feel free to contact us from the Contact page of this website.
+If you have any questions about tinea infections or about yeast infections in general, please feel free to contact us from the Contact page of this website or see your doctor.